gradualcolors/l2d2-demo/README.md

 > How do I add Mademoiselle?
 - For any Shu model that includes her, you can copy his texture file and erase just Shu from it.
 Then you upload the copy.
 [Example Image](https://raw.githubusercontent.com/gradualcolors/l2d2-demo/master/assets/mado_tex.png)

+> Why are some of the motions weird?
+- It's the kitty and naderu motions that act weirdly.
+They are supposed to be selected after certain motions but more testing is needed to find out which ones.

 > Will you add collab characters?
 - Yes, after I collect data on them.